How does WhatsApp make money?

-For enabling this you need to visit the WhatsApp settings for that.
+For enabling this you need to visit the WhatsApp settings.

 As Facebook CEO already promised in it’s one of the conferences that they don’t use the WhatsApp platform for gathering and using the data for showcasing the ads to the users until the users themselves allow to do so.